OpenVisualCloud/Media-Transport-Library/doc/run.md

 sudo reboot
 ```

-For non-intel device, contact vender for how enable iommu.
+For non-intel device, contact vender for how to enable iommu.

 ### 1.3 Double check iommu_groups is created by kernel after reboot